best pocket nc alternatives

 We used the 4-axis CNC to carve an accurate chess piece in our workshop.

-This adds a fourth axis to your CNC machine, which greatly expands the flexibility of your machine and is ideal for working with cylindrical objects and for creating intricate 3D models.
-The rotary module is compatible with both the router and laser component, and while it doesn’t provide the same dexterity as a 5 axis, it is a fantastic alternative.
+This rotary fourth axis greatly expands the flexibility of your machine and is ideal for working with cylindrical objects and for creating intricate 3D models.
+I was able to carve very detailed 3D pieces using the 4th axis CNC carver.

 Pocket NC 4 axis alternative the Snapmaker 2.0 laser engraving on curved surfaces such as this cylinder gift box